goldfinch/json-editor/README.md

 Indispensable tool to work with JSON data.
 Makes it easy to handle any JSON schema in a user-friendly interface and adjusts the output for Silverstripe templates.

 This module is using [json-editor](https://github.com/json-editor/json-editor) under the hood.
-Refer to its [README](https://github.com/json-editor/json-editor/blob/master/README.md) to learn more about JSON Schema, all types, properties, and available options that you can use.
+Refer to its [README](https://github.com/json-editor/json-editor/blob/master/README.md) to learn more about JSON Schema, all field types, properties, and available options that you can use.

 ![Screenshot](screenshots/json-editor.jpeg)